Rohini Delhi, India Travel Guide

 Fewest tourists, resulting in significantly lower prices for flights, hotels, and sometimes even tours.

-Extreme heat in May and June.
+Extreme heat during The month of may and June.
 Heavy monsoon rains from Between july And september disrupt travel plans, cause flooding, and make some activities uncomfortable.

 Be aware of these weather elements during your visit to Delhi, as they can impact your travel experience and daily activities.